Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 Training models with billions of parameters
 ###########################################

+**Audience**: Users who want to train massive models of billions of parameters efficiently across multiple GPUs and machines.

-When training large models, fitting larger batch sizes, or trying to increase throughput using multi-GPU compute, Lightning provides advanced optimized distributed training strategies to support these cases and offer substantial improvements in memory usage.
+Lightning provides advanced and optimized model-parallel training strategies to support massive models of billions of parameters.
-Note that some of the extreme memory saving configurations will affect the speed of training.
-This speed/memory trade-off in most cases can be adjusted.

-Some of these memory-efficient strategies rely on offloading onto other forms of memory, such as CPU RAM or NVMe.
-This means you can even see memory benefits on a **single GPU**, using a strategy such as :ref:`deepspeed-zero-stage-3-offload`.

-Check out this amazing video explaining model parallelism and how it works behind the scenes:
+Check out this amazing video for an introduction to model parallelism and its benefits:

 .. raw:: html